huohuoren4/docs/python/pytest/further_topics/example_trick/work.md

-# Working with non-python tests
+# Working with non-python tests {#working-with-non-python-tests}

-## A basic example for specifying tests in Yaml files
+## A basic example for specifying tests in Yaml files {#a-basic-example-for-specifying-tests-in-yaml-files}

 Here is an example `conftest.py` (extracted from Ali Afshar’s special purpose [pytest-yamlwsgi](https://pypi.org/project/pytest-yamlwsgi/) plugin).
 This `conftest.py` will collect `test*.yaml` files and will execute the yaml-formatted content as custom tests: